Last reviewed December 2023

 Marijuana was largely unregulated in the United States until Congress passed The Marihuana Tax Act of 1937 (P.L.
 75-238), which unofficially banned marijuana by imposing strict regulations for every sale.
 Soon after this act passed, all states made marijuana possession illegal (e.g. Laws of Minnesota 1939, chap.
 405).
 When the Controlled Substance Act passed the U.S. Congress in 1970 (P.L.
 91-513), marijuana was classified as a Schedule I drug, the most restrictive of the five schedules, and that classification remains today.
 Since then, annual attempts have been made at the federal level to down-schedule marijuana or deschedule it altogether.

-Meanwhile, states began to approve cannabis for medical use, starting with California in 1996, and recreational use, starting with Colorado and Washington State in 2012.
+Since then, states have begun to approve cannabis for medical use, starting with California in 1996, and recreational use, starting with Colorado and Washington State in 2012.
 Minnesota established a medical cannabis program in 2014 and legalized cannabis for recreational use in 2023.
 Additionally, many states have decriminalized the possession of small amounts of marijuana.
 Minnesota's decriminalization law first passed in 1976 (Laws of Minnesota 1976, chapter 42).

 Regulations around cannabis' use and sale continue to evolve.
 This guide provides an overview of cannabis-related laws and regulations in Minnesota.

 Note: Throughout this guide, the terms "cannabis" and "marijuana" are both used.
 For some perspective on the history of and usage of these two terms, see Marijuana: A Short History, pages 23-27, by John Hudak (HV5822.M3 H832 2016).